laracasts/TestDummy/readme.md

 Factory::times(3)->create('Comment');
 ```

-In effect, this will give you three rows in your `songs` table.
+In effect, this will give you three rows in your `comments` table.
 Again, if that table has relationships, those rows will be created with dummy data as well.

 ## Usage